bigscience-workshop/Megatron-DeepSpeed/examples/run_evalharness_deepspeed.md

 4. Additional flags

 - To reduce the amount of iterations for stderr estimation, use e.g. `--bootstrap_iters 2`.
 This saves 1-2 minutes per dataset.
+- To print intermediate results when running multiple tasks use `--intermed_results`.

 ## Eval